SalmonMode/salmonmode.github.io/_posts/2020-02-06-scientific-testing-part-2.md

 ## Validity

-There's several types of validity such as internal; external, face, predictive, construct, and many more.
+There's several types of validity such as internal, external, face, predictive, construct, and many more.
 I won't be covering these individually, as that would make this post even longer than it already is.
 But I strongly encourage you to read up on at least a few them as just knowing what they are could give you new perspectives you can use to analyze your tests.

 Instead, I'll be giving a few examples and explaining what reduces or eliminates their validity.